Text Marit Synnøve Vea

 – What are the most in danger of being destroyed?

-Based on an overall evaluation the Royal Manor Project was established in 2007.
-The Royal Manor Project is led by Professor Dagfinn Skre, Museum of Cultural History in Oslo.
+Based on an overall evaluation the Avaldsnes Royal Manor project was established in 2007.
+The project is led by Professor Dagfinn Skre, Museum of Cultural History in Oslo.
 The project is a collaboration between the Museum of Cultural History UiO, Karmøy Municipality, Archaeological Museum UiS, Rogaland County Municipality, University of Cambridge and NIKU.

-The main research aim of the Royal Manor Project:
+The aim of the Avaldsnes Royal Manor project:

 - Preparatory project: Completed 2007-2009.